 Automotive fuels can cause serious injury or death if misused or mishandled.

 Gasoline may contain benzene, which is a cancer-causing agent.

 Observe the following guidelines when handling automotive fuel:

-• Extinguish all smoking materials and any open flames before fueling your vehicle.
+- Extinguish all smoking materials and any open flames before fueling your vehicle. - Always turn off the vehicle before fueling.